tangowithcode/tango_with_django_2/manuscript/chapter14-bing.md

 I> It is an awesome resource that will help you to improve your python code.

 I> ### Reading `bing.key`
 I> In function `read_bing_key()`, you may be a bit unsure as to why we attempt to read the `bing.key` file from a different location if the first attempt fails.
-This block of code is present to make future exercise that little bit easier for you.
+This block of code is present to make future exercises that little bit easier for you.

 In the module(s) above, we have implemented two functions: one to retrieve your Bing API key from a local file, and another to issue a query to the Bing search engine.
 Below, we discuss how both of the functions work.